-One of the main frictions that majority of react native app development company faced was in terms of integrating third-party system or creating custom UI control that was not supported in React Native natively.
+One of the main frictions that the majority of react native app development company faced was in terms of integrating third-party systems or creating custom UI control that was not supported in React Native natively.

 There can hardly be a stronger point in the React Native vs Hybrid apps for startups debate than the fact that React Native backs some of the biggest apps of the world: Instagram, Facebook, Tesla, Bloomberg, Walmart, etc. The extent of React Native adoption across a wide industry spectrum is a direct signal of its permanence.

 6. Comes with components that enable hybrid apps to render natively

 Gone is the time of WebView component dominance.
 The reality of today is React Native’s building squares which are reusable local segments that get together in locales.
 The elements and components that you would normally use in Android and iOS are already there in React Native to give you that consistent look and functioning.

 This section based structure empowers a React Native development company (in different areas like Texas, California, etc.) to fabricate the apps with a quicker, web-style way for dealing with progression.
 For example, companies with app development using react native in Texas provide a high degree of code reuse with prevailing UI which follows each platform’s style guide and best practices.
 The end result of it all is a swift application that comes backed with the expediency of the local portable system.

 7. React native is synonymous with an intuitive user interface (UI)

 8. Enables third-party plugin connectivity with no-glitch experience